Missing Interviews True Crime Garage /// Part 1

 And Lance, I know you'll remember, you and I covered Brian Schaefer's case with Nick and Captain in the garage on True Crime Garage several years ago.

-But most of the Brian Schaefer discussion happens in part two and most of the Moore Murray discussion happens in part one of this two-part episode.
+and most of the Moore Murray discussion happens in part one of this two-part episode.

-I mean, it's almost impossible to have a conversation with these guys with the microphones on, with the recording happening, and not talk about the two major stories that each of us have covered, respectfully, Maura Murray and Brian Schaefer.
+I mean, it's almost impossible to have a conversation with these guys with the microphones on, with the recording happening, and not talk about the two major stories that each of us have covered, respectfully, Moore Murray and Brian Schaefer.

+Like you just feel calm and comfortable talking to these two.
 And I can totally see how their listenership is so loyal to them because they are just like a couple of

-good dudes who are trying to do some good stuff.
+couple of good dudes who are trying to do some good stuff.
+And this felt to me like,

 one,

+a catch-up session.
 We were circling back to some topics that interest us and that we can talk about seriously for hours on end.

 But also,